 The Jurisdiction and venue discussed below are legal concepts governed by laws that can have serious consequences for a lawsuit.
 This overview is intended to be a brief introduction to these concepts, and you should talk to a lawyer about your specific case.

-The types of criminal cases that may be filed in the Boston Municipal Court Department include most felonies and misdemeanors that do not require a state prison sentence, as well as felonies punishable by a sentence of up to 5 years.
+The types of criminal cases that may be filed in the BMC include most felonies and misdemeanors that don’t require a state prison sentence, as well as felonies punishable by a sentence of up to 5 years.

-The Boston Municipal Court Department also has jurisdiction to review some government agency actions, such as unemployment compensation appeals and firearms license appeals.
+The BMC also has jurisdiction to review some government agency actions, such as unemployment compensation appeals and firearms license appeals.

-The Boston Municipal Court Department consists of eight court divisions that cover the following locations/communities:
+The BMC is made up of 8 court divisions that cover the following locations/communities:

 - Brighton covers Brighton and Allston.

-- Central covers the Downtown Boston area, Chinatown, North End, West End, South End through Massachusetts Avenue, Beacon Hill.
+- Central covers the downtown Boston area, Chinatown, North End, West End, South End through Massachusetts Avenue, and Beacon Hill.

 - Charlestown covers Charlestown.